- Download our Moving to the USA Guide (PDF)

-Naturally, the schooling system varies quite considerably from state to state in the USA.
+The schooling system varies quite considerably from state to state in the US.
 Generally, in most school districts, the system is divided into three levels:

-In most states, it's compulsory for children to attend school until at least the age of 16 but in many cases, children will continue their education until they graduate.
+In most states, it's compulsory for children to attend school until at least the age of 16, but children will usually continue their education until they graduate.
 In other states, schooling is mandatory until the end of high school.

 Public schools in the USA

 Expat students will be eligible to attend a public school in their local area.
-The registration process is usually very straightforward.
-As public schools in the USA are generally funded by property taxes, expats will find that schools in wealthier suburbs are likely to have better facilities.
+The registration process is straightforward.
+As public schools in the US are largely funded by property taxes, wealthier suburbs tend to be home to better-equipped schools with superior facilities.

-While public education is generally free, there are some fees associated with public schools, including the purchase of books, equipment and uniforms.
+While public education is free for the most part, there are some fees associated with public schools, including the purchase of books, equipment and uniforms.
 These fees vary from state to state and between schools themselves.

-While the standard of public education in the USA varies dramatically, there are a number of advantages for expat parents who opt to utilise this system.
-Firstly, costs are minimal and a lot less than the cost of a private or international school education.
-Secondly, as school placement is determined by geographical location, the public school system allows children to attend a school close to home, and this means they tend to have more interaction with local children in the neighbourhood.
+While the standard of public education in the States varies dramatically, there are a number of advantages for parents who opt to utilise this system.
+Firstly, costs are minimal and well below the cost of a private or international school education.
+Secondly, as school placement is determined by geographical location, the public school system allows children to attend a school close to home, meaning they tend to have more interaction with local children in the neighbourhood.

-For expats planning on relocating to the USA for the long-term, having their children attend a public school is likely to allow them to mix with a wider, more varied and representative sample of American children.
+For expats planning on relocating to the US long term, having their children attend a public school is likely to allow them to mix with a wider, more varied and representative sample of American children.

-Charter schools in the USA are a popular option and waiting lists can often be lengthy.
+Charter schools in the US are a popular option, and waiting lists can often be lengthy.
 Many charter schools operate admission lotteries to ensure that the allocation of resources is fair.

-Most magnet schools in the USA do not have entrance criteria, but instead embody a belief that all students have interests and talents that families and educators believe are better cultivated at a magnet school with a more focused subject base.
-Some magnet schools use random computer-based lottery systems for admissions, while "Gifted and Talented" magnets use student assessment data and recommendations for selection.
+Most magnet schools in the US do not have entrance criteria but instead embody a belief that all students have interests and talents that can be better cultivated at a magnet school with a more focused subject base.
+There are a few exceptions to this, however, such as auditions when applying for entry to magnet schools specialising in a skill-based subject area such as music.

 Private schools in the USA

-Generally, the standard of education fostered in American private schools is better than that of public schools.
-Private schools in the USA do not have to conform to government educational directives and therefore teachers have more flexibility and opportunity to customise the curriculum and implement a variety of teaching styles.
+Generally, the standard of education in American private schools is better than that of public schools.
+Private schools in the US needn't conform to government educational directives, and therefore teachers have more flexibility and opportunity to customise the curriculum and implement a variety of teaching styles.

 Because of the higher fees charged by private schools, these institutions tend to afford greater extra-curricular opportunities to their students.
 They can also offer greater support to students with special needs.

-Unlike public schools, securing a place at a private school in the USA is not determined by geographical location.
-Children from outside the local area may be granted a place at the school and private schools often have boarding facilities.
+Unlike public schools, securing a place at a private school in the US is not determined by geographical location.
+Children from outside the local area may be granted a place at the school, and private schools often have boarding facilities.

-Expat parents hoping to send their child to one of the more popular US private schools should be aware that competition for places can be stiff and schools can be very selective about the students that they accept.
+Expat parents hoping to send their child to one of the more popular US private schools should be aware that competition for places can be stiff, and schools can be highly selective about the students they accept.

 In certain states, there are also private schools that are religious institutions.
 If a child meets the entry requirements for a school with a religious affiliation, parents will find that fees at such schools are considerably cheaper.
 Some religious schools are willing to accept students from other faiths.